0xDBFB7/ionprinter/documents/log/log.md

 A rough estimate of the print speed of a standard reprap yields a print speed of ~8 grams/hr.

-If the graphite bowtie is prone to cracking, we can instead use reinforced carbon-carbon, built up by resin-filled sheets then pyrolized.

 If the focus pierce electrodes are made out of graphite, the entire ionization chamber can be raised to 2000c to prevent deposition.
 Might absorb the ICP field.

-going to be hard to make this nozzle focused enough to not deposit onto the surface of the chamber.
-Little needle?

-Maybe I can drill the graphite visually - hook up the elp camera and try to line it up by hand

-emissivity is a surface phenomenon!
-A thin layer of tungsten could be sputtered onto the bowtie if power consumption is excessive!

-OOOH how about a dip in aluminum oxide?
-Nope - emissivity of alumina is 0.2-0.5, not really enough to make a difference

-tungsten oxide powder could be applied to the bowtie and then reduced with hydrogen to form tungsten.

 growing quartz?